JemiJe/delivery-app-server/README.md

 - GET `/api/company/:id` - get one company by id
 - GET `/api/product` - get all store products
 - GET `/company/:id/product` - get all products belonging to a specific company (:id = companyId)

+## additional

+to get rid CORS error, is used cors proxy https://corsproxy.io/